bl1231/bilbomd/README.md

 ### [bilbomd-ui][bilbomd-ui]

-This is the ReactJS SPA frontend app.
+This is the ReactJS SPA ([Single Page Application](https://en.wikipedia.org/wiki/Single-page_application)) frontend app.
 All API traffic to `bilbomd-backend` is proxied through the nginx server that serves `bilbomd-ui`.

 ### [bilbomd-backend][bilbomd-backend]

 This is the main NodeJS backend that handles the non-computational-related app functions.
-It performs authentication, authorization, retrieves job info from the main MongoDB database, user management, cookies, etc. This docker container requires port `3500` to be exposed.
+It performs authentication, authorization, retrieves job info from the main MongoDB database, user management, cookies, etc. We expose port `3500` so that other docker containers in the docker app-network can communicate with it.
 See the `Dockerfile` in the `bilbomd-backend` [repo][bilbomd-backend] for details.

 ### [bilbomd-worker][bilbomd-worker]